intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RFC Series Consulting Editor (RSCE).

-Policy implementation is performed by the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (IETF LLC).
+Policy implementation is performed by the RFC Production Center (RPC), as contractually overseen by the IETF Administration Limited Liability Company (IETF LLC).

 In short: